ANUKSHMITHA0610/Microsoft-Classifying-Cybersecurity-Incidents-with-Machine-Learning/README.md

 ### c.
 Cross-Validation
 - **Objective**: To validate model performance across different data subsets.

-  - We have implement k-fold cross-validation:
+  - We have implemented k-fold cross-validation:
     - Divided the data into k subsets (folds).
     - Trained and evaluated the model k times, each time used a different fold as the validation set and the remaining as training data.
-  - This reduces the risk of overfitting and provides a more reliable estimate of model performance.
+  - This has reduced the risk of overfitting and provided a more reliable estimate of model performance.

 ## 5. Model Evaluation and Tuning